Cameron-Nann-Python/Google-Advanced-Data-Analytics-Projects/project-2-preliminary-data-analysis/README.md

 ## 📘 Getting Started

-1. **Install Anaconda Navigator and create a virutal environment with Conda**
+1. **Install Anaconda Navigator and create a virtual environment with Conda**

 2. **Install the Jupyter Extension in VS Code, select the Conda environment as the kernel, and install the ipykernel package**
 - The package will automatically request to be installed in VS Code when trying to running a cell in a .ipynb file